alphacart/Advanced_Data_Storage_Retrival/README.md

   * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.

-## Hints

-* Need to join the station and measurement tables for some of the analysis queries.
+* Join the station and measurement tables for some of the analysis queries.

 * Use Flask `jsonify` to convert API data into a valid JSON response object.

-## Copyright

-Data Boot Camp ©2018.
-All Rights Reserved.